TightCap: 3D Human Shape Capture with Clothing Tightness Field: Experimental Results

 \subsection{Application}

-In this subsection, based on our high quality multi-layer reconstruction, we further demonstrate various interesting applications of our approach, including immersive cloth retargeting and clothed avatar animation.
+In this subsection, based on our high-quality multi-layer reconstruction, we further demonstrate various interesting applications of our approach, including immersive cloth retargeting and clothed avatar animation.

-\myparagraph{Cloth retargeting.} Recall that in our approach, thanks to our novel clothing tightness formulation, both the aligned human template to the dressed scan in Sec.~\ref{alignment} and the recovered body shape in Sec.~\ref{ShapRecovery} share the same mesh topology and the rigged skeleton as our enhanced human template in Sec.~\ref{TemplateModel}.
+\paragraph{Cloth retargeting.} Recall that in our approach, thanks to our novel clothing tightness fields formulation, both the aligned human template to the dressed scan in Sec.~\ref{alignment} and the recovered body shape in Sec.~\ref{ShapRecovery} share the same mesh topology and the rigged skeleton as our enhanced human template in Sec.~\ref{TemplateModel}.
 Note that such displacements between the aligned template and its recovered body shape are our predicted clothing tightness.
 Thus, we can directly transfer the clothing to various recovered body shapes in terms of cloth-to-body and body-to-body displacements.
-As shown in Fig.\ref{fig:supp_retargeting}, we can achieve highly immersive cloth retargeting, and even fit our enhanced human template back to the original SMPL~\cite {loper2015smpl} so as to transfer the clothing to shape-variant SMPL model directly.
+As shown in Fig.\ref{fig:supp_retargeting}, we can achieve highly immersive cloth retargeting, and even fit our enhanced human template back to the original SMPL~\citep {loper2015smpl} so as to transfer the clothing to shape-variant SMPL model directly.

-\myparagraph{Clothed avatar animation.} Benefiting from our enhanced human template with rigged skeleton and the novel clothing tightness formulation, we are able to reconstruct a consistent multi-layer avatar from the input 3D scan to infer the body shape and the various segmented garments.
-Thus, we can not only change the garments of current human target by using various clothing tightness, but also further animate the dressed avatar naturally by driving its inner body with various postures and maintaining current clothing tightness.
-As shown in Fig.~\ref{fig:supp_animation}, we can achieve realistic clothed avatar animation, without extra physical simulation for the clothing.
+\paragraph{Clothed avatar animation.} \chen{Benefiting from our enhanced human template with rigged skeleton and the novel clothing tightness field formulation, we are able to reconstruct a consistent multi-layer avatar from the input 3D scan to infer the body shape and the various segmented garments, such as the more results in Fig.~\ref{fig:supp_physical_animation} from other datasets, CAPE~\cite{ma20autoenclother} and MGN~\cite{bhatnagar2019multi}.} Thus, we can not only change the garments of the current human target by using various clothing tightness, but also further animate the dressed avatar naturally by driving its inner body with various postures and maintaining current clothing tightness. \chen{As shown in Fig.~\ref{fig:supp_animation} and Fig.~\ref{fig:supp_physical_animation}, we can achieve the clothed avatar animation with the rigged skeleton and support the physical simulation engine from Unity3D to generate realistic animation with our multi-layer avatars.
+Compared with the animated results from ARCH \citep{huang2020arch} in Fig.~\ref{fig:supp_physical_animation}, although the effect on body movement is similar, our multi-layer avatars can achieve more realistic movement like the fluttering dress.}